Regional tensions, Paris attacks hang over APEC summit

 Market uncertainty, protectionist pressures and the need for difficult reform as trade growth slows will nevertheless be on the minds of close to 20 leaders attending the Asia-Pacific Economic Cooperation (APEC) in Manila.

-The Philippines went on high alert following the strike on France's capital, ramping up security in its capital to ensure the safety of thousands of delegates.
+The Philippines went on high alert following the strike on France's capital, ramping up security in Manila to ensure the safety of thousands of delegates.
+Traffic snarled across the city of 12 million on Monday as police closed off many roads leading to meeting venues where ministers held preparatory talks ahead of the Nov 18-19 summit.

 Philippines officials say there has been no intelligence suggesting there might be an attack on the Manila summit, which will be attended by U.S. President Barack Obama, Chinese President Xi Jinping and Japanese Prime Minister Shinzo Abe, but about 30,000 police and soldiers have been deployed to guard it.